 Then the moment of truth comes, will I initiate the exchange of numbers?
 She’s got no reason to initiate it.
 She’s settled in her life, her social group.
 So it’s up to me to make that move.
 And more often than not, I don’t.
 I just hope we’ll bump into each other again.

 Actually, I didn’t start interrogating my body again until pregnancy began to make itself apparent.
 I felt frumpy.
 But I didn’t talk about it because I didn’t want to appear shallow or ungrateful for the baby.

 In this flat, we have a bedtime routine that I’m not altogether proud of.
 If we stay up beyond 11, I’ll almost inevitably go into a funk that doesn’t allow me to go to bed without making a fuss.
 It goes like this.

 Yesterday I proved that my husband is patient enough to put his life and, more impressively, car into my shaky hands simply to encourage me.
 He yelled, “Brakes!” a couple of times but there were no beads of sweat, whispered prayers or attempts at thinly veiled contempt.

 with pinches of salt for the coming year.
 Mompetition hits it again.
-Get family and home ed news and printables to your inbox
+Sign up to my newsletter to keep in touch and support my writing

 Late nights courtesy London friends left me struggling to get to sleep at a reasonable hour last night.
 My iPhone was (shock, horror) battery dead so I decided to read a little book Laurence (ahem, Santa) put in my stocking this Christmas.
 It’s called, “things to do now that you’re a MUM” and is ultra-yummy.
 It really is a fun book for any new mum to have.
 That the author Elfrea Lockley is able to round up 600 “nice” things to do as a new mother is somewhat prodigious, I